gsaco/web_scrapping/README.md

 # Web Scraping & Data Analysis Suite

 A comprehensive web scraping and data analysis toolkit that combines financial data collection from Yahoo Finance with social media sentiment analysis from Reddit.
-This project demonstrates advanced web scraping techniques, API integration, and data visualization capabilities.

 ## 🚀 Features